Carl J. Hartmann III | Attorney

 The district court found that the elements of the West case reports for which West seeks copyright protection lack sufficient originality or creativity to be protectable--whether considered separately or together. * * * * Our decision in this case does not mean that an editor seeking to create the most accurate edition of another work never exercises creativity.
 As West argues, our [prior] decisions establish a low threshold of creativity, even in works involving selection from among facts.
 But those cases involved the exercise of judgments more evaluative and creative than West exercises in the four elements of the case reports that HyperLaw intends to copy.

 Co-plaintiff, Matthew Bender, did not participate in the portion of the case related to the text of judicial decisions.
-Thus, HyperLaw alone established that West and other legal publishers cannot stop (or charge for) the copying and use of the judges’ decisions, citations, names of counsel and other information in Reporters they did not specifically author.
-Nor can West and others stop the use of those decisions by lower cost and on-line publishers who provide access to the public for free or at greatly reduced cost.
+Nor did it participate in the related D.C. federal antitrust intervention against the West-Lexis secret pricing agreement that Hyperlaw uncovered.
+Thus, HyperLaw alone established that West and other legal publishers cannot stop (or charge for) the copying and use of the judges’ decisions, citations, names of counsel and other information.
+Nor can West and other large publishers stop the use of those decisions by lower cost and on-line publishers who provide access to the public for free or at greatly reduced cost.
 While West and Lexis produce excellent products with many additions which add extra value – such as headnotes and the ‘key number’ indexing system -- it is no longer mandatory that one must buy those additions simply to freely copy, use or make collections of judicial decisions.

 Because the internal pagination of West's case reporters does not entail even a modicum of creativity, the volume and page numbers are not original components of West's compilations and are not themselves protected by West's compilation copyright. * * * * Because the volume and page numbers are unprotected features of West's compilation process, they may be copied without infringing West's copyright.
 However, West proffers an alternative argument based on the fact (which West has plausibly demonstrated) that plaintiffs have inserted or will insert all of West's volume and page numbers for certain case reporters.
 West's alternative argument is that even though the page numbering is not (by itself) a protectable element of West's compilation, (i) plaintiffs' star pagination to West's case reporters embeds West's arrangement of cases in plaintiffs' CD-ROM discs, thereby allowing a user to perceive West's protected arrangement through the plaintiffs' file-retrieval programs, and (ii) that under the Copyright Act's definition of "copies," 17 U.S.C. § 101, a [**14] work that allows the perception of a protectable element of a compilation through the aid of a machine amounts to a copy of the compilation.
 We reject this argument for two separate reasons.

-In expressly controverting the 8th Circuit’s pre-Feist decisions in West Publishing Co. and Oasis, the Court stated
+In expressly dismissing the 8th Circuit’s pre-Feist decisions in West Publishing Co. and Oasis as controlling, the Court stated

 The Eighth Circuit in West Publishing Co. adduces no authority for protecting pagination as a "reflection" of arrangement, and does not explain how the insertion of star pagination creates a "copy" featuring an arrangement of cases substantially similar to West's--rather than a dissimilar arrangement that simply references the location of text in West's case reporters and incidentally simplifies the task of someone who wants to reproduce West's arrangement of cases.
 It is true that star pagination enables users to locate (as closely as is useful) a piece of text within the West volume.
 But this location [**36] does not result in any proximate way from West's original arrangement of cases (or any other exercise of original creation) and may be lawfully copied.

-As the federal trial judge who heard both issues commented,
+As the federal trial judge who heard both issues (Martin) commented,

 * * * *